MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Stats.md

 ### Returns
 |Type|Description|
 |-|-
-double|The average cost per thousand impressions.
+double|The average cost per one-thousand impressions.

 ## <a name="getaverageposition"></a>getAveragePosition
 Gets the average position where ads were placed.